 Ms Salden was appointed as Chair of the Executive Board (currently statutory Executive Committee Chair and member) on 1 January 2018 for a four-year term of office.
 She was reappointed for another four years as per 1 January 2022.
 This period may be extended.
 In connection with her position at BNG Bank, Ms Salden is a board member of the Dutch Banking Association (NVB).
-Besides, Ms Salden is) also a member of the Supervisory Board of Invest International.
+Besides this, Ms Salden is also a member of the Supervisory Board of Invest International.
+Ms Salden is expected to leave the Executive Board on 1 June 2024.
+Mr. Labe will serve as acting CEO from 1 June 2024.